Indian-origin couple, daughter killed in 'suspicious' fire in Canada

 The charred remains were on Friday identified as those of three family members: 51-year-old Rajiv Warikoo; his wife, 47-year-old Shilpa Kotha; and their 16-year-old daughter, Mahek Warikoo.

-"At this time, we are investigating this with our homicide bureau, and we are deeming this as suspicious as the Ontario Fire Marshal has deemed that this fire was not accidental," the report quoted Young as saying.
+"At this time, we are investigating this with our homicide bureau, and we are deeming this as suspicious as the Ontario Fire Marshal has deemed that this fire was not accidental," Young said.

-"There's not much left to it," Young said when asked about the possible cause of the fire.

-"Looking into something like that as a fire marshal, I'm sure it's very tough when there is not much left to look at.
-But we are exhausting all avenues," she said.
+During a search of the property after the fire had been brought under control, investigators discovered what they believed to be human remains.
+Damage to the home was so extensive they couldn't say at the time how many people may have been inside during the fire, the Canadian Broadcasting Corporation reported.

 The deceased family's neighbour, Kenneth Yousaf, said that the family had lived on the street for about 15 years, and he never noticed any problems with them.

-Yousaf said he was alerted to the fire last week by a family member, who heard a big "bang".
+Yousaf said he was alerted to the fire last week by a family member, who heard a big "bang."
 "When we came out, the house was on fire.
 So sad.
-Within a few hours, everything was down to the ground," the report quoted Yousaf as saying.
+Within a few hours, everything was down to the ground," Yousaf said.

 In a press release, police said they are continuing to investigate the deaths of the three family members and urged anyone with information to come forward.